parad00xx/Selling-PCS-Bot/README.md

 (This is my only contact, and I will not be answering any irrelevant emails.)

 For everybody else, have a good day.
 Thank you.

+EDIT:

+I forgot to mention in the original version of this readme that I have sold one copy of the bot already, leaving 9 left.
+The price is still 4BNB.